 It's from that 2002-2004 period that I have my best memories of Trachsel.
 He had an excellent curveball.
 He was a tough pitcher to beat when he was getting that over and spotting his fastball.
 Watching Trachsel at his best was a great display of the art of pitching.
 He kept opposing batters off balance by mixing his pitches well and out-thinking them.

 Of course, enjoying that artistry came at quite a cost.
 Trachsel may have been the most deliberate pitcher I've ever seen.
 You know that feeling that hits you at times when you think life is going by you fast?
 A Trachsel start was the perfect antidote for that.
 Particularly when he was in trouble with men on base, time would almost stop in between pitches.

 Trachsel missed most of 2005, eventually needing back surgery, but he came back to make 30 starts for the 2006 Mets.
 That would be a nice story if he pitched well.
 Still, the fact that he made 30 regular-season starts and 2 playoff starts was more attributable to Manager Willie Randolph's stubbornness to stick with a "proven veteran" than actual merit.

 Trachsel's numbers in 2006 were remarkably bad.
 His 30 starts only amounted to 164.2 IP, a quintessential 5-inning starter.
-He had an ERA of 4.97 despite pitching half his games in big Shea.
+He had an ERA of 4.97 despite pitching half his games in Big Shea.
 He pitched out of the stretch quite a bit, allowing 10.1 H/9 and 4.3 W/9.
-Yet despite all of that, he won 15 games on the season.
+Yet despite all of that, he won 15 games that season.

 I remember at the time that Ron Darling insisted that the 15 wins meant something.
 Winning 15 times meant that Trachsel "knew how to win."
 Stat guys disagreed, of course, and what I saw with my eyes that season made me side with the "damn lucky" side.

 If you check out Trachsel's game logs from 2006, it's almost incredible some of the games he either won or escaped with a no-decision: